Mariana Rojas

 Mariana Rojas is a Venezuelan freestyle wrestler.
 She won the silver medal in the women's 50 kg event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She also won the silver medal in her event at the 2022 South American Games held in Asunción, Paraguay.

+Career

-In 2021, she won one of the bronze medals in the women's 53 kg event at the Junior Pan American Games held in Cali, Colombia.
+In 2021, Rojas won one of the bronze medals in the women's 53 kg event at the Junior Pan American Games held in Cali, Colombia.

-She competed in the women's 53 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.
+Rojas competed in the women's 53 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.
+She won one of the bronze medals in the women's 50 kg event at the 2023 Pan American Games held in Santiago, Chile.
+She defeated Erin Golston of the United States in her bronze medal match.

+Rojas won the silver medal in her event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+She competed at the 2024 Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her first match by Geneviève Morrison of Canada.